 This deadly little bird prefers to hunt in open spaces.
 I've found it in a large undeveloped industrial park near the Sunport, and in Burton Park's large grassy areas.

 I was stretching my legs in a parking lot when I heard a sweet three-note call from a line of evergreen shrubs.
 (Just beyond the shrubs is a channelized but unlined arroyo, which provides a bit of habitat in an area dominated by commercial buildings and asphalt.)
 As I approached the source of the song, a Crissal Thrasher jumped out and moved on to the next shrub.
 We played this cat-and-mouse game for several shrubs.
 Then the thrasher flew up into a small tree, providing me with my one good photo.
 The red rump is distinctive to this species of thrasher (crissum is a fancy word for "bird butt").
 The same bird had the distinctive cheek striping, which you can see slightly more clearly in the grainy thumbnail.

 Curve-billed Thrasher (Toxostoma curvirostre)

-For me a thrasher's call, more than any other, means that I'm living where I ought to live.
+For me a thrasher's call, more than any other bird call, means I'm living where I ought to live.

 Paridae (Chickadees and Titmice)

 Mountain Chickadee (Poecile gambeli)

 Except for a few grainy photos, so far this bird has eluded my camera lens.